VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains

 \subsection{Happy Path Execution}

 In the context of the normal operational mode, we present a structured message pattern, as illustrated in Figure~\ref{fig:Message-pattern}.
 During this mode, the leader node is entrusted with the reception of transactions originating from clients.
-Each client, denoted as $c$, transmits its signed transaction $\langle REQUEST,o,t,c \rangle$ to all nodes within the network.
+Each client, denoted as $c$, transmits its signed transaction, conforming to the format $\langle REQUEST, o, t, c \rangle$, to all nodes within the network.
 Here, $o$ signifies the requested operation in the form of transaction by client $c$, and $t$ serves as a timestamp utilized by the leader to orderly sequence requests originating from said client.

-The primary node for the current view $v$ builds a block $b$(also called proposal/pre-prepare message).
-The proposal message $\langle \textsc{Pre-prepare}, v,qc, qc_{nr},cmd\rangle$ includes the view number $v$, and commands ($cmd$) to be executed. $qc$ is the $QC$ built from votes collected for the parent block.
-The $QC$ for the parent block is included by the next rotating primary to make sure it proposes the current block after the majority of nodes have voted for its parent. $qc_{nr}$ is the $QC$ for the negative response.
-While proposing the first block after encountering failure, the new primary may want to confirm if there is a block that has been committed by at most $f$ nodes.
-If there is no such block, then the primary collects $2f+1$ negative responses $nr$ and builds $qc_{nr}$.
-Therefore, after view changes $qc_{nr}$ field may be used only once.
-More about this will be discussed in the UnHappy Path Execution subsection \ref{Subsection: Unhappy Path}.